Na tvojim rukama

-"Na tvojim rukama" (English translation: In your arms) is a pop song by the Croatian singer Franka Batelić, recorded for the Croatian selection for the Eurovision Song Contest 2010.
-It finished the 8th with a total of 18 points won.
+"Na tvojim rukama" (English translation: On your arms) is a pop song by the Croatian singer Franka Batelić, recorded for the Croatian selection for the Eurovision Song Contest 2010.
+It finished 8th with a total of 18 points won.

 HRT Dora 2010

-With "Na tvojim rukama" Franka Batelić will take part in the Croatian selection for the Eurovision Song Contest 2010, and is qualified directly to the final on 6 March.
-The final event of Dora 2010 was held on 6 March 2010, and sixteen contestants took part in; Batelić performed the twelfth.
-Her songs received only nine points from the jury and 12 points from the votes, and finished the 7th with a total of 21 points.
+With "Na tvojim rukama" Franka Batelić took part in the Croatian selection for the Eurovision Song Contest 2010, and qualified directly to the final on 6 March.
+The final of Dora 2010 was held on 6 March 2010 in which sixteen contestants took part in; Batelić performed twelfth.
+Her song received only nine points from the jury and 12 points from the public votes, and finished 7th with a total of 21 points.